 Most electric models use similar sprocket and chain components as the final drive to deliver power to the rear wheel.
 This is a proven lightweight design, however, they benefit from using slightly lighter component for added weight savings.

-Wheels and tires are also another weight saving component as the lower overall power and different chassis design enable using more narrow wheels and tires.
+Wheels and tires are also another weight saving component.
+The lower overall power and different chassis design enable using more narrow wheels and tires.

 4. Range and Operation

-Up until the last few years, the range has been a major limiting factor to popularity of the electric dirt bikes.
-Things are rapidly caching up as the new lithium ion battery technologies are getting more efficient at storing energy.
+Up until recently, the range has been a major limiting factor to popularity of the electric dirt bikes.
+However, things are rapidly caching up as the new lithium ion battery technologies are getting more efficient at storing energy.

 The size and weight are the primary limiting factors to the overall range.
-To increase performance, the dirt bike needs to be lighter or produce more power.
-If you add more power, range is affected.
-Add range, more weight is added in battery weight.
+In fact, to increase performance, the dirt bike needs to be lighter or produce more power.
+In general, if you add more power, range is affected.
+Also, adding more range, more weight is added in battery weight.
 You catch my drift.

 How Does Range Compare to Gas Dirt Bikes?

-However, many mountain bikers and dirt bikers alike mix it up.
-Adding an electric dirt bike can help you cross train and hit the trails more often and nearby.
-That is what many of these models are designed to do; help supplement your dirt riding hobby, add new ways to enjoy it and not necessarily replace the gas trail or motocross dirt bike.
+However, many mountain bikers and dirt bikers like to mix it up.
+Therefore, adding an electric dirt bike can help you cross train and hit the trails more often and nearby.
+As a result, they can supplement your dirt riding hobby, and not necessarily replace the gas dirt bike.

-This is one of the reasons why manufacturers have designed the electric dirt bikes to be lighter, smaller, and more mountain bike style rather than full size dirt bikes.
+As a result, manufacturers have designed the electric versions to be lighter and smaller.
 And it seems to work well.

 Back to range; it varies a lot.
 It all depends on how you ride.
-Starting with the Sur-Ron X electric dirt bike, the model offers a range of 20–60 miles and Segway X260 bluntly tells us 75 miles and some only talk about 1–2 hours of riding.
+The Sur-Ron X, the model offers a range of 20–60 miles and Seg way X260 bluntly tells us 75 miles.
+Other models talk about 1–2 hours of riding.

 You Have Options in Increasing Overall Range

-If you’re planning to use it for the entire day or a weekend as your only dirt bike, be prepared to sit next to a charger while others ride.
+If you’re planning ride the entire day, be prepared to sit next to a charger while others ride.
 Most models will take between 2–4 hours to fully charge, with KTM Freeride being the exception around 75 minutes.
 You do have the option to buy an extra battery and many models offer a replaceable battery feature.

 Riding anything electric for the first time is definitely an eye opening experience.
-The power delivery is just amazing, mainly because it offers a smooth endless torque throughout the time you’re on the gas.
+The power delivery is just amazing.
+This is mainly because it offers a smooth endless torque throughout the time you’re on the gas.
 This is similar whether you’re in a train, car, truck, street motorcycle, or a dirt bike.

-We recently wrote a hands-on review of the Electric Light Bee SUR-RON X stock model versus a fully modded version of the same eBike.
+We recently wrote a hands-on review of the Electric Light Bee SUR-RON X. Be sure to check it out for detailed review.

-The main differences to a gas bike, with eBikes you need to prepare for the charging process or get a replacement battery.
-If you are out on trails and you plan to recharge the battery, make sure you have means to do so.
+The main differences to a gas bike is that you need to prepare for the charging process.
+Or get a replacement battery.
+If you plan to recharge the battery, make sure you have means to do so.
 Either find a plug or get a generator.
-Most cars or trucks do not have an outlet that can produce the voltage or current the charger needs to recharge the battery.
+Most cars or trucks do not have an outlet that can run the charger to recharge the battery.